-4. The inter-model association between block frequency and cyclone density To determine the extent that blocking biases are associated with storm track biases, we regress, at each grid point, the local cyclone track density against three regional blocking indices across the CMIP5 models.
-The regional blocking indices are obtained by area weighted averaging the blocking frequency over the boxes indicated in Fig. 1c-d, which

-100 correspond to the European, Greenland and North Pacific blocking.
-Spatial maps of the 101 regression coefficients are presented in Fig. 2.
-For clarity, the results are only shown for 102 the sectors relative to the blocking area.
+[15] To determine the extent that blocking biases are associated with storm track biases, we regress, at each grid point, the local cyclone track density against three regional blocking indices across the CMIP5 models.
+The regional blocking indices are obtained by area weighted averaging of the blocking frequency over the boxes indicated in Figures 1c- 1d, which correspond to the European, Greenland, and North Pacific blocking.
+Spatial maps of the regression coefficients are presented in Figure 2.
+For clarity, the results are only shown for the sectors relative to the blocking area.